 If you’re planning on taking out a loan, working with legitimate lenders is the most important thing you can do.
 We’re going to tell you why and explain the risks of borrowing money from unlicensed lenders.

-Regardless of what type of lender you work with, it’s important to make sure you know what type of loan you are getting, understand your loan agreement, and know whether you’re borrowing money from a legitimate business.
-Verifying that you are borrowing from a law-abiding and regulated business may be the most crucial step in the loan process.
+Regardless of what type of lender you work with, it’s important to make sure you’re borrowing money from a legitimate business.
+Verifying that you are dealing with a law-abiding and regulated business may be the most crucial step in your financial decisions.

-If you are borrowing money or taking out a loan from a federally regulated financial institution, such as a bank or credit union, they must follow certain rules and operate within the laws set by the Financial Consumer Agency of Canada (FCAC).
+Federal banks: If you’re borrowing money or taking out a loan from a federally regulated financial institution, such as a bank or trust, they must follow certain rules and operate within the laws set by the Financial Consumer Agency of Canada (FCAC).
+Search for a federally regulated bank or trust.

 The risks of borrowing money from unlicensed lenders